watermark

 • Mario & Sonic at the Olympic Games (Dutch)

-Below please find an overview of recent projects I have done, by either translating stuff or managing projects.
+Below is an overview of recent projects I have completed, whether by translating or managing them.

 Shadow Gambit: The Cursed Crew